All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Admission Checklists (.pdf).

 Volunteer/community service is required for all applicants to the program.

-There is no set minimum amount of volunteer/community service hours for admission consideration.
+A minimum of twenty-five (25) volunteer/community service hours are required for admission consideration.
 Students should have a consistent amount of volunteer/community service hours to be a competitive applicant.
 Volunteer activities do not have to be in the health-care area, and can be whatever type they choose, so long as it is non-paid and clearly benefits the community at-large.
 This volunteer/community service must begin at the onset of the applicant's college-career.